 2. Cognition and Nervous System Function

 The mechanism behind neuronal death, which occurs in degenerative diseases such as Alzheimer’s is poorly understood.
 This limits the development of effective treatments making the existing regimens only partly beneficial.
 Studies have shown that GHK-Cu can inhibit the age-associated loss in neuronal function, which is involved in such diseases.

 The molecule has been shown to enhance angiogenesis in the nervous system, stimulate nerve outgrowth, and decrease inflammation in the central nervous system.
 There is further evidence that it can alter the expression profiles of pathological genes and helps to reset a state of health in dysfunctional systems.

 GHK-Cu expression is high in the brain and decreases with age.
-Scientists have the opinion that GHK-Cu is possibly neuroprotective against natural insults like gene dysregulation.
-Further, one school of thought believes that it is the age-related decline in GHK-Cu, and not the initiation of new disease processes, that mediates neurodegeneration.
+Scientists believe that GHK-Cu is possibly neuroprotective against natural insults like gene dysregulation.
+Further, one school of thought believes that it is the age-related decline in GHK-Cu, and not the initiation of new disease processes that mediates neurodegeneration.

 The peptide has been observed to protect neurons in rat brains from apoptosis through the well-known miR-339-59/VEGFA pathway, which is active after brain bleeds and stroke.
 In the rat models, GHK-Cu improves the neurological deficits in the brain, reduces swelling, and prevents neuronal death that is commonly brought about by overexpression of miR-339-5p.